-Henry smirked and tried to give the bong to Beatrice, who ignored it.
+Henry smirked and tried to pass his bong to Beatrice, who ignored it.
 Henry eventually toked from the bong himself.
 He finished smirking to blow smoke in Dan’s face.
 “I bet you’d want drugs to be taxed, too, huh.”

-“No one likes to pay taxes,” said Dan, “and to be honest, I’m not sure I’d approve of what the taxes would be spent on.
-America spends too much on its military and not enough on healthcare, education, and infrastructure.
-But yes, I’d guess crickets would probably be taxed, like many other luxury goods.”
+“No one likes paying taxes,” said Dan, “and America spends too much on its military and not enough on healthcare, education, and infrastructure.
+But yes, I’d guess crickets would be taxed, like many other luxury goods.”

 “Pfft.”
 Henry leaned over Beatrice to shove the bong into Dan’s hands.
 “I don’t need Uncle Sam stealing my money to build roads for poor people.”

 “But you drive on public roads.”
 Dan held the bong, but did not smoke.

 “Don’t you know roads were better in the 20s, when private companies paved them?”

 “What’s that have to do with what I said?
 If you use a service without paying for it, you’re a thief!”